splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

     Memory in Mebibytes (Mi) = 4 * Number of nodes in your cluster + 60
     Fractional CPU in milliCPU (m) = Number of nodes in your cluster + 30

 This gives you an appromixate expected usage.
-You may want to multiple the final numbers by a factor of 1.5 or 2 to give headroom for growth and spikes in usage.
+Multiply the final numbers by a factor of 1.5 or 2 to give headroom for growth and spikes in usage.

 .. _customize-network-explorer-metrics: